Leelu55/Articulus/README.md

 - [x] pressing articleButton between speaking and listening in autoMode doesn't logIn the answer. app continues listening instead of showing next word
 - [x] if no words in lessonWords clicking on start lesson shoudn't generate a new lessonHistory
 - [x] on articleButton pressed, answer is counted, but wordIndex not incremented.
 If pressed again, answer is counted twice, then the wordIndex is incremented.
+- [ ] cancel after clicking article SelectorButton, then returning to lesson and clicking SelectorButton again -> answer is being counted twice